Defragster/ArduinoTeensyESP8266/README.md

+FOUND THIS SERVER: https://github.com/nailbuster/myWebServer that seems to incorporate all I found and more in a clean library.

 Using Arduino on Teensy and ESP8266

 Work in Progress: GOING WELL - multiple ESP units tested with OTA and now Serial program over Teensy USB to Serial